georgedmendoza/password-generator/README.md

 ## Usage

-Below is a video of how the website works when the user interacts with the different pop up options
+Below is a screenshot of the website when a password is already generated.

 ![video](Develop/assets/images/password-gen-screenshot.png)